adrianacscg/FEUP-LCOM/README.md

 •	Video Card
 Role: All the graphics of the Tamagotchi will be done using the video card.
 Functionality: The video card graphics mode.

 •	RTC
 Role: Display the real time on the Tamagotchi’s screen.
 Functionality: Real time clock.

-Description of the modules to be developed:

-All graphics you can see will be done using the video card, and we will do a Christmas theme all throughout.
-In this Tamagotchi you will first be able to choose a character that you want to be your virtual pet.
-To pick the character you will click on it using the mouse.
-Then you’ll be able to give your pet a name, using the keyboard.
-After that you’ll be taken to the main Tamagotchi window in which you’ll be able to do the basic interactions you can find on a real Tamagotchi: feeding and sleeping.
-Both of these will also be done using the mouse.
-To make it sleep you’ll need to click in the Tamagotchi’s sleep button.
-To feed your pet, there will be food next to your pet on the screen and you’ll need to click on it, drag it onto your pet, and release the button.
-At the corner of the window you’ll be able to find the real time, like you usually can in a real Tamagotchi, which will be implemented using the RTC.
-Also on the corner of the window there will be a sleep and hunger bar that will decrease with time, using the timer, and increase after you feed your pet or make it sleep.
-The last feature will be a mini game, accessed by clicking on the game icon with the mouse, in which your virtual pet will jump to as many platforms as possible in a certain time period.
-This game will use the keyboard to jump to the left or right, and the timer to count the time until it reaches 0 (meaning until time is up).

-Development Plan:

-Week 25/11- 1/12: Start the Tamagotchi’s main window, implementing the video card and timer part.

-Week 2/12 – 8/12: Finish the main window’s graphics and timer use.
-Create the “Pick your pet” window (which includes using the mouse to click and the keyboard to name the pet).

-Week 9/12 – 15/12: Implement the feeding feature in the main window, which uses the mouse’s movement.

-Week 16/12 – 22/12: This is the last week of class, by which time the main features should be implemented.
-Polish what was implemented in the weeks before.
-Start implementing the mini-game.

-Week 23/12 – 29/12: Finish implementing the mini game.
-Start the RTC.

-Week 30/12 – 05/01: Finish the RTC.
-Polish anything there’s left.

-Project submission deadline: 06/01/2020 at 20pm.